 3. Stop worrying and learn to love a genuine market in Education.

-This is the type of system that they’re trying to bring in Nevada.
-Massive American public schools mean the needs of disabled or special needs kids just get drowned out and parents are lobbying for this system in order to get a more bespoke education for their children.
+Massive American public schools mean the needs of disabled or special needs kids just get drowned out and some parents are lobbying for a system like this in order to get a more bespoke education for their children.
 Only a system which embraces market forces can provide something other than a one size fits all education system.
 Comprehensives were a backward step, not because they’re undoubtedly mediocre, but because they eradicated the little choice and plurality in the education system the working classes had.
 Independent schools are not good because they’re richer, they’re good because if they’re not good, no one would choose to send their kids to them.
 Choice is what’s key.

 The problem I have with Grammar schools is that they ensure bright children get a great education, but less able students get thrown on the scrap heap of under-expectation.
 In reality we should be advocating a system that delivers every child educational excellence (even the thick ones) and only a market can deliver that type of plurality.
 My ‘Debit Card School Choice’ System effectively creates a market for schooling, but it also delivers a measure of equality by giving poorer children equal access to that market.